Moving to Work Plans

 DHCD continued to operate its current small-scale 183 unit MTW demonstration program, but at the beginning of its 2010 fiscal year (July 1, 2009), DHCD began to take advantage of its extraordinary opportunity to test many different initiatives that target each of the three statutory objectives on a much larger scale.
 DHCD fully engaged its stakeholders in the process it undertook to transition to full MTW operations.
 During the spring of 2009, DHCD convened three separate task forces composed of a broad array of its stakeholders to help DHCD craft MTW initiatives that achieve the three statutory objectives of the demonstration program.

-Every year each of DHCD's new MTW initiatives will be shown in an Annual MTW Plan.
-Under the terms of its MTW Agreement with HUD, DHCD is required to prepare and submit to HUD an MTW Annual Plan 75 days before the beginning of its July 1st fiscal year.
-Also, DHCD is required to prepare and submit an Annual Report no later than 90 days after the conclusion of each fiscal year (September 30th).
+Every year each of EOHLC's (formerly DHCD) new MTW initiatives will be shown in an Annual MTW Plan.
+Under the terms of its MTW Agreement with HUD, EOHLC is required to prepare and submit to HUD an MTW Annual Plan 75 days before the beginning of its July 1st fiscal year.
+Also, EOHLC is required to prepare and submit an Annual Report no later than 90 days after the conclusion of each fiscal year (September 30th).

-By March 1st of each year, DHCD's draft Annual MTW Plan will be made available at this website.
-At the same time, DHCD will publish the date(s) of a public hearing(s) to receive oral and written comments on its draft Annual Plan.
-DHCD will also publish each fiscal year Annual MTW Plan and MTW Report on this site when HUD approval is received.
+By March 1st of each year, EOHLC's draft Annual MTW Plan will be made available at this website.
+At the same time, EOHLC will publish the date(s) of a public hearing(s) to receive oral and written comments on its draft Annual Plan.
+EOHLC will also publish each fiscal year Annual MTW Plan and MTW Report on this site when HUD approval is received.